So you want to learn how to become a millionaire.

 Saving your way to one million dollars

 Yes, a person could save and passively invest themselves to one million dollars.

 I know many people who lived frugally for years, saved their income, invested their money in passive investments, and found themselves with one million dollars in net worth.
 They never started a business, they never bought an apartment building, and they didn’t win or inherit their savings.
 They simply used a firm grasp on their personal finance to become a millionaire.

 Dave Ramsey, the popular radio personality, is perhaps the most influential proponent of this wealth-building strategy.
 His “seven baby steps” have helped millions of people get rid of debt, live below their means, invest carefully, and reap the rewards later.
 But this approach isn’t for everyone.

 I’m not going to make my own soap to save a buck.
 I’m not going to ride my bicycle everywhere I go so I don’t have to pay for car insurance.
 I’m not going to sew my own clothes, eat ramen noodles, or sacrifice my love of travel.

 I live financially smart but not financially frugal.
 For some people, this approach works great.
 But if you’re not one of the lucky few, don’t feel bad.

 The problem with using personal finance to become a millionaire

-There is nothing wrong with getting rich slow.
+There is nothing wrong with getting rich slowly.
 I still pay careful attention to my personal finances because they are my “insurance” against the other methods.
-But I don’t want to save for forty years, only to have a retirement I’m too old and tired to enjoy.
+But I don’t want to save for 40 years only to have a retirement I’m too old and tired to enjoy.